dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

 ## Idea

-Therefore, the idea is: **allow multiple inheritance of DTOs** -- where DTOs would be of classes with only data and no logic -- e.g. they should only contain auto-implemented properties.
+Therefore, the idea is to **allow multiple inheritance of DTOs** -- where DTOs would be of classes with only data and no logic -- e.g. they should only contain auto-implemented properties.
 The syntax could be something like the following:

 ```csharp